frzng/availability/README.md

 ## Usage

-Run `availability.rb` and send emails on standard input separated by new lines:
+Run `availability.rb` and send email addresses on standard input separated by new line:

     ./availability.rb < EMAILS